-2012 was (16.3%), 35.1% and 27.2%, respectively.
-The Company did not meet its financial plan objectives in 2014.
-As a result, and consistent with our pay-for-performance philosophy, 2014 variable compensation was below target levels, and performance shares earned, based on 2012 - 2014 performance, were negatively affected.
+The Company did not meet its profitability objectives in 2015.
+As a result, and consistent with our pay-for-performance philosophy, 2015 variable compensation was below target levels, and performance shares that were based on 2013 to 2015 performance were forfeited.